rmhcovid/screentool/README.md

 After assessment staff & patients are notified and administrative forms created:

-- Automated email to ward clerks within minimum registration dataset
+- Email to ward clerks with minimum registration dataset
-- Automated email to clinicians with clinical note for the medical record (capable of being copy and pasted into electronic health records)
+- Email to clinicians with clinical note for the medical record<br/>(capable of being copy and pasted into electronic health records)
 - Generates Work Clearance certificate
 - Generates Quarantine certificate
 - Work certificate for people swabbed